-For many years, Tapis Corporation has supplied silver-ion-infused, antimicrobial fabrics for aircraft seat covers (as described in JETLINER CABINS: Evolution & Innovation, Chapter 15/'Green' Advances: Superior Interiors).
+Antimicrobial Chemical & Stain Resistant UV-C Resistant KYDEX For many years, Tapis Corporation has supplied silver-ion-infused, antimicrobial fabrics for aircraft seat covers (as described in Chapter 15/Green Advances: Superior Interiors).
 Tapis also supplies ambulance- and hospital-grade artificial leather.
 The synthetic 'UltraLeather' has a non-porous surface (unlike genuine leather, which has a porous surface).
-This means that 'UltraLeather' can be cleaned systematically, using bleach-based and other sanitization products (as described in JETLINER CABINS: Evolution & Innovation, Chapter 10/Durability).

-And KYDEX provides antimicrobial and cleanable thermoplastic product lines for mass transit, including aircraft-cabin installations and fittings such as bulkhead divider panels, seat-armrests and seat-side-panels.
+This means that 'UltraLeather' can be cleaned systematically, using bleach-based and other sanitization products (as described in Chapter 10/Durability).
+Similarly, KYDEX provides antimicrobial and cleanable thermoplastic product lines for mass transit, including aircraft-cabin installations and fittings such as bulkhead divider panels, armrests and side panels.

-AVIATION-GRADE ANTI-VIRAL ADHESIVE FILM
+AVIATION-GRADE ANTIVIRAL ADHESIVE FILM

-Clean and continuous virus and bacteria decontamination for a 24/7 stable and permanent protection

-Proven efficacy during at least 4 years with pylote unique natural technlogy
+Clean and continuous virus and bacteria decontamination for a 24/7 stable and permanent protection Proven efficacy during at least 4 years with pylote unique natural techology

-Our antimicrobial films eliminate: >90% OF VIRUSES AND BACTERIA IN 1H >99.9% OF VIRUSES IN 24H >99.99% OF BACTERIA IN 24H

-We're now seeing advanced, aviation-grade Anti-Viral materials, such as this adhesive film from ADHETEC, used to cover tray-tables and work surfaces.

-'Aviation-grade' means: certified to fly.
+Our antimicrobial films eliminate: >90% OF VIRUSES AND BACTERIA IN 1H >99.9% OF VIRUSES IN 24H >99.99% OF BACTERIA IN 24H We're now seeing advanced, aviation-grade Antiviral materials, such as this adhesive film from ADHETEC, used to cover tray-tables and work surfaces.
+'Aviation-grade' means certified to fly.
 Before any item can be accepted for installation in an aircraft cabin, there are rigorous testing cycles, as required by the Federal Aviation Authority (FAA) in US, the European Union Aviation Safety Agency (EASA) in Europe, and other comparable authorities in other parts of the world.
-There are stringent standards relating to: flammability, toxicity, smoke and heat release (as described in JETLINER CABINS Evolution & Innovation, Chapter 13/Upgrades: Refurbishing Aloft).
+There are stringent standards relating to flammability, toxicity, smoke and heat release (as described in Chapter 13/Upgrades: Refurbishing Aloft).
+ADHETEC COPPER-BASED ANTIVIRAL FINISHES